Area C: The overlooked Ford site

 Those consultants identified significant gaps in the groundwater monitoring network surrounding the site — gaps that make us doubt that Ford is currently able to give the public a sufficient report of what might be leaking into the river.
 Flood conditions, like those we had this spring, often raise water levels above the elevation of the hazardous waste and give even more cause for concern.
 The city of St. Paul's engineering consultants have also identified similar concerns.

-In September 2018, FMR and our partners met with the MPCA to share our consultants' findings and request that Ford expand its groundwater monitoring at Area C. We're still waiting for an official response from the MPCA regarding these requests.
+In September 2018, FMR and our partners met with the MPCA to share our consultants' findings and request that Ford expand its groundwater monitoring at Area C. Ford has agreed to some expanded monitoring, but not all of our requests.

-In the meantime, the MPCA has begun a feasibility study to explore options for addressing Area C. The options they may assess are full dump removal, partial removal (removing some of the hazardous waste but not the construction rubble on top of it), and no action.
+In the meantime, Ford has begun a feasibility study to explore options for addressing Area C. The options they may assess include full dump removal, partial removal (removing some of the hazardous waste but not the construction rubble on top of it), or making small changes to address erosion concerns without removing any waste.

 We've requested that the feasibility study not settle on a final recommendation until the additional monitoring we've requested is complete and the community has had opportunities to weigh in.